 After the Covid-19 crisis, businesses have begun to realize that the Supply Chain and manufacturing ecosystem are becoming obsolete, making logistics optimization solutions more necessary than ever.
-"Digitization", "Digitalization" and "Digital Transformation" are the three buzzwords that are often mentioned in the present context, when supply chain businesses, from shippers to carriers alike are all seeking for a structural reform after the damages that social distancing has caused over the last two quarters.
+"Digitization", "Digitalization" and "Digital Transformation" are the three buzzwords that are often mentioned in the present context, when supply chain businesses, from shippers to carriers alike are all seeking a structural reform after the damages that social distancing has caused over the last two quarters.

 1. What are Digitization and Digitalization?